You Don't Know What to Do

 A disco revival song, the lyrics are about Carey being dissatisfied by her lover's failed attempts at romancing her.
-Despite being serviced to urban and rhythmic radio in the United States; Belgium, Russia and South Korea were the only territories where the song charted, peaking at number 14 on its Ultratip chart in the Wallonian region, and numbers 73 and 152 in South Korea and Russia, respectively.
+Despite being serviced to urban and rhythmic radio, the song failed to enter any US charts; Belgium, Russia and South Korea were the only territories where the song charted, peaking at number 14 on its Ultratip chart in the Wallonian region, and numbers 73 and 152 in South Korea and Russia, respectively.
 "You Don't Know What to Do" garnered critical acclaim amongst music critics: many complimented the disco revival and throwback style, calling it the best track on the album, and compared it to the works of Jocelyn Brown, Daft Punk, Chic and post-revivalist songs produced Pharrell Williams.
 Carey and Wale performed the song for the first time on the Today show in the United States.

 Background and release

 "You Don't Know What to Do" was written by Carey, Jermaine Dupri and Bryan-Michael Cox, with featured artist Wale.
 The song interpolates a song called "I'm Caught Up in a One Night Affair", written by Patrick Adams and Terri Gonzalez and originally performed by Inner Life in 1979.
 Adams and Gonzalez are credited as songwriters as a result.
 In August 2012, Cox revealed that he, Carey and Dupri had started working on Carey's then untitled fourteenth studio album, later revealed to be Me.
 I Am Mariah...
 The Elusive Chanteuse, before the singer became pregnant with twins in 2010, and then resumed working on the project after she gave birth in 2011.
 "She was committed to making it before she got pregnant.
 Then she got pregnant and she took the time off.
 Then after she came back, we started really vibing again and we picked up right where we left off.
 I just feel like between Jermaine, myself and her, we came up with a few things that [are] really, really a solid body of work".

 In August 2013, Wale revealed that he had been in the studio with Carey, posting the message "Mariah x Wale x JD = coming soon" on his Twitter account.
 Then, on May 16, 2014, Carey and Wale premiered their collaboration, revealed to be called "You Don't Know What to Do", live during a mini-concert for Today held by Carey.
 Following the performance, Carey premiered the studio version on May 19 on The Russ Parr Morning Show radio show.
 A solo version which omits Wale's rap verses was later released in June 2014.
 The song was serviced to urban contemporary radio on June 30, 2014 and rhythmic contemporary radio on July 1, 2014, as the third single to be released from the album.